microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ms.auth.startGetCurrentAccount(accountCallback);
 ```

 When called, `startGetCurrentAccount()` will trigger the callback and pass in a value.
-If the user is signed-in, the argument will be an AccountInfo object (see [above](#responding-to-authentication-events)).
+If the user is signed-in, the argument will be an [AccountInfo](./quick-authentication-reference.md#data-type-accountinfo) object.
 If the user isn't signed-in, the argument will be `null`.

 ## Customizing the Quick Authentication experience